 5) TF_CLI_ARGS and TF_CLI_ARGS_name

-For example, to run Terraform plan with the debug mode enabled and specify the location of the state file, you can set the TF_CLI_ARGS
+For example, to run terraform plan with the debug mode enabled and specify the location of the state file, you can set the TF_CLI_ARGS variable to -state=terraform.tfstate -debug, which will pass the -state and -debug options to Terraform CLI.

 export TF_CLI_ARGS="-state=terraform.tfstate -debug"

-command is run, Terraform will use the state file specified and output additional debugging information to the console.
+When the terraform plan command is run, Terraform uses the state file specified and outputs additional debugging information to the console.

 For example, to specify that only plans never refresh: